feliperamigon/zemoga-ui-test/README.md

 This test was made with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 - Must have NodeJS and npm installed
-- Clone this repository running `npm run install`
+- Clone this repository and install dependencies by running `npm run install`

 ## Development server